 Pursuant to a personnel agreement between our Investment Adviser and Carlyle Employee Co., an affiliate of our Investment Adviser, Carlyle Employee Co. provides our Investment Adviser with access to investment professionals that comprise our Investment Adviser's investment team.
-As of December 31, 2017, our Investment Adviser's investment team includes a team of 29 dedicated investment professionals.
+As of September 30, 2017, our Investment Adviser's investment team includes a team of 29 dedicated investment professionals.
 The seven members of our Investment Adviser's investment committee have an average of 22 years of industry experience.
-In addition, our Investment Adviser and its investment team are supported by a team of finance, operations and administrative professionals currently employed by Carlyle Employee Co., a wholly owned subsidiary of Carlyle.
+In addition, our Investment Adviser and its investment team are supported by a team of finance, operations and administrative professionals currently employed by Carlyle Employee Co. and CELF, both wholly owned subsidiaries of Carlyle.
 See "Certain Relationships and Related Party Transactions."